 ||£800 - £1200

 As you can see, limited company structures can be beneficial if you know what you are doing, so get proper financial advice.
-There are several HMRC regulations to do with tax avoidance and, if done incorrectly, the solutions above can be seen as tax avoidance.
+There are a number of HMRC regulations to do with tax avoidance and, if done incorrectly, the solutions above can be seen as tax avoidance.
 In my next article, I will discuss more about the self-employed structure for trading and IR35.

 The Lockdown Locum is a locum GP in England, who wishes to write under a pseudonym.